Serbs of White Carniola: Religion

-Bojanci, Marindol, Miliči and Paunoviči are Orthodox villages, with the population espousing a Serb identity.
-The Serbian Orthodox Church gradually loses its integral function in the region; Orthodox churches exist in Bojanci and Miliči, while the parish of Miliči include Marindol and Paunoviči.
-The churches are for long without priests.
-Miliči had their priest until 1950, while today the priest comes from Moravice, while the priest in Bojanci comes from Gorimje in Lika (the priest came once a month up until some years ago, today only for the biggest religious holidays.
+Bojanci, Marindol, Miliči, and Paunoviči use to be predominately Eastern Orthodox villages.
+The Serbian Orthodox Church gradually ceased to play any significant role in the area; Orthodox churches exist in Bojanci and Miliči, while the parish of Miliči include Marindol and Paunoviči.
+The churches have been without priests for a long time: Miliči had their priest until 1950, while nowadays the priest comes only for the biggest religious holidays from Moravice and Gomirje Monastery, both in neighboring Croatia.
+Serbian Orthodox churches in the area are: